sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_02_analyze_document_code.md

 1. Use the SOLUTION EXPLORER view to expand the project folders.

-1. Locate and open the **ConsoleApp.cs** file.
+1. Locate and then open the **ConsoleApp.cs** file.

     The ConsoleApp.cs file is located in the **src/Library.Console** folder.

-1. Take a minute to examine the code file.
+1. Take a moment to review the code file.

 1. Enter a prompt in the Chat view that generates a description of the **ConsoleApp** class.